-There are some things that can instantly bring a refined look and feel to a bathroom — an antique clawfoot tub; a marble countertop; beauty essentials stored in pretty glass canisters.
+There are some things that can instantly bring a refined look and feel to a bathroom, like an antique clawfoot tub, a marble countertop, or beauty essentials stored in pretty glass canisters.
 And then there's the bathroom pedestal sink, a style that first became popular in the early 20th century.
-Typically rendered in ceramic or vitreous china, this sink stands on its very own pedestal rather than resting within the countertop or mounted to the wall.
+Typically rendered in ceramic or vitreous china, this sink stands on its very own pedestal rather than resting within the countertop or being mounted to the wall.
 Since it doesn't allow for storage or counter space, a pedestal sink is an easy choice for a powder room.

-And because it's a single piece, a pedestal sink is fairly uncomplicated when installing, and it's not difficult to keep clean — simply wipe it down and you're done.
-As mentioned, the only shortcoming is that it lacks storage, which may require you to get creative with baskets, shelving, and other alternative solutions.
+Because it's a single piece, a pedestal sink is fairly uncomplicated to install, and it's not difficult to keep clean — simply wipe it down and you're finished.
+The only shortcoming is that it lacks storage, which may require you to get creative with baskets, shelving, and other alternative solutions.
 The edge of the sink usually provides just enough room for a bottle of hand soap and perhaps a decorative object or two.

 1. Rustic Elegance

 If you want to include a few accents in your bathroom, such as your fave storied treasures, a pedestal sink is a good choice.
 This space belonging to Reichel Broussard of Copy Cat Chic shines with rustic flair.
 Without bulky cabinetry eating up valuable square footage, she's able to showcase decorative pieces bursting with character, such as a woven basket, patterned area rug, and vintage wooden chair.